List of Game of the Year awards (board games): Deutscher Spiele Preis

-The Deutscher Spiele Preis (German for German Game Prize) is an important award for boardgames.
-It was started in 1990 by the German magazine "Die Pöppel-Revue", which collects votes from the industry's stores, magazines, professionals and game clubs.
+The Deutscher Spiele Preis (German for "German Game Prize") is a prestigious award for board games started in 1990 by the German magazine Die Pöppel-Revue, which collects votes from the industry's stores, magazines, professionals and game clubs.
 The results are announced every October at the Spiel game fair in Essen, Germany.
 The Essen Feather is awarded at the same ceremony.